 - a single person with dependent children

-Your doctor may prescribe a medicine for your condition that is not listed or available on the PBS.
-This is sometimes called a private prescription.
-Your doctor will put this on your prescription and you will need to pay the full price for the medicine at the pharmacy.
-Non PBS prescriptions do not count towards your PBS Safety Net threshold.
+Your doctor may give you a private prescription or prescribe medicine for your condition that isn’t listed or available on the PBS.
+You’ll need to pay the full price for the medicine at the pharmacy.
+Non-PBS prescriptions do not count towards your PBS Safety Net threshold.